Skip to content

 Monitoring and Metrics

-.
-Combined with monitoring systems, alerts can be set based on scanning failure rates and duration to promptly discover and locate potential issues at storage or network levels.
+Scanner statistics include total task count, failure count, and time distribution, exposing metrics through the Prometheus data model such as rustfs_scanner_jobs_total, rustfs_scanner_failures_total, and rustfs_scanner_duration_seconds.
+Combined with monitoring systems, alerts can be set based on scanning failure rates and duration to promptly discover and locate potential issues at the storage or network levels.